igomez39/igomez/content/en/authors/admin/_index.md

 title: Isabel Gomez
 ---

 I am an undergraduate student at Smith College studying Statistical and Data Sciences.
 I am currently exploring the data science world specifically the data visualization and data analysis realm.
-I decided to make this blog to document my growth in R, Python, Excel, Tableu and SQL.
+I decided to make this blog to document my growth in R, Python, Excel, Tableau and SQL.